 Short: up to 44 minutes

-Episodic: up to 45 minutes (must be part of a 4+ part series)
+Episodic: up to 45 minutes (must be part of or intended to be part of a 3+ part series)

 Virtual Reality (VR/360): up to 12 minutes in length